Dónde Están los Ladrones?: English version

 The success of Dónde Están los Ladrones? prompted American singer Gloria Estefan, Emilio Estefan's wife, to persuade Shakira to record the album in English and attempt to cross over into the mainstream pop industry.
 However, Shakira was initially hesitant to record songs in English as it was not her first language, so she offered to translate "Ojos Así" into English in order to show her that "it could translate well".
 Shakira then began translating the song herself and showed it to Gloria Estefan, and would say, "Quite honestly, I can't do this better!."
 As Shakira wanted to have full control over her recordings, she decided to learn English better to enable her to write her own songs.
 She was supposed to return to studio to record an English version of the album in January 1999.
-It did not came to fruition, and a new album titled Laundry Service was released instead as her first crossover album.
+It did not come to fruition, and a new album titled Laundry Service was released instead as her first crossover album.

 Track listing

-All lyrics written by Shakira Mebarak.